Runaway Traveller

 Features Holafly Saily

-Premium, unlimited data (priced per day)
+Pricing Premium, unlimited data (priced per day) Budget-friendly, set package options

-Varies by region (unlimited option)
+Data Use Unlimited Varies (unlimited option)

-6-month policy
+Refunds 6-month policy 30-day policy

-Digital nomads, luxury travellers, high-data users
+Best For Digital nomads, luxury travellers, high-data users Backpackers, security-conscious travellers

 In terms of customer trust, they both score exactly the same on Trustpilot with 4.6 stars.
 Holafly had about 60,000 reviews at the time of writing, and Saily had 7,000.
 So a pretty good sample size to compare Holafly vs. Saily!